swiftlang/swift-evolution/proposals/nnnn-function-body-macros.md

 Preamble macros aren't technically necessary, because one could always write a function body macro that injects the preamble code into an existing body.
 However, preamble macros provide several end-user benefits over function body macros for the cases where they apply:

 * Preamble macros can be composed, whereas function body macros cannot.
-* Preamble macros are separately type-checked, so the function body as written can be type-checked independently of the macro expansion, providing a better user experience (e.g., for diagnostics, code completion, and so on).
+* Preamble macros don't change the code as written by the user, so they provide a better user experience (e.g., for diagnostics, code completion, and so on).

 ### Capturing the `withSpan` pattern in another macro role